aryamansuri/NBA-3PointAnalysis/README.md

 The repo is structured as:

 -   data contains the data sources used in analysis including the raw data.
+Additional information about the data can be found in other/datasheet
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

 ## Statement on LLM usage

-//TODO
+Parts of the datasheet were written using ChatGPT 3.5 and the entire chat history can be found in other/llm/usage.txt